Channel Seven Perth Telethon: History

 2007 marked 40 years since Telethon began in Western Australia and raised more than $6.5 million.
 This was more than double the previous record amount of $3 million.
 Telethon 2008 raised a further $7.5 million, with the Australian Federal Government contributing $1.5 million, and a lottery winner donating $1 million of her winnings to the cause.
 The 2008 event also featured an Australian rules football match between former West Coast Eagles players and former Fremantle Dockers players in tribute to Chris Mainwaring, a former West Coast Eagles player and Seven News sports presenter who had died the previous year.
 The match continued to be held until 2012.

 In 2010, Telethon broke its record set in 2008, raising $9,237,539.
 This figure was later revised to $10 million as the phones kept ringing after the Telethon finished.
 In addition, 2010 marked the year in which the total amount collected over the previous 43 years surpassed the $100 million milestone.
 This Telethon was touted by Seven Network owner Kerry Stokes as being "the best Telethon ever".
 In 2011, Telethon once again broke the previous record by raising $13,473,159.
 In 2012, Telethon broke several records, with the metropolitan Telethon Home selling for a record $1.2 million at the auction.
 In addition, the final total broke the $15 million milestone, raising a record $16,805,622.
 The telecast featured a live performance via video from Elton John who was performing at the gala opening of Perth Arena.
 In 2013, Telethon again broke the record, raising $20.7 million.
 The records continued to be broken in 2014, with a total of $25,271,542, due partly to a $20m five-year commitment by BHP.

 In 2015, $25.8 million was raised by the event.
 That same year also saw Telethon Avenue, a street in the Kings Square precinct of the Perth City Link project, named in recognition of the organisation.
-The name was initially rejected by the Geographic Names Committee, with then-Premier Colin Barnett believing it was "inappropriate" to name a street after a commercial organisation; however the decision was reversed following lobbying by prominent local figures and the intervention of then-Foreign Minister Julie Bishop.
+The name was initially rejected by the WA's Landgate Geographic Names Committee, with then Premier Colin Barnett believing it was "inappropriate" to name a street after a commercial organisation; however the decision was reversed following extensive lobbying by prominent local volunteer Glenn Christie OAM and the intervention of then Foreign Minister Julie Bishop.
 The event in 2016 saw $26,290,154 as the final total, which took Telethon's total raised over 49 years to $231,886,120.

 In Telethon's 50th year in 2017, it raised $10 million more than its previous record amount, amounting to a total of $36,431,381.
 In 2018, Telethon raised more than $38 million after a $2 million donation on behalf of Seven West Media at the last minute, which also saw the $300 million mark of total donations be broken.